Inserts (film): Plot

-Just then Big Mac (Bob Hoskins), a porno film producer, enters the scene.
-He has small heroin packets in his jacket pocket, an unlit cigar in his mouth, wads of money for Rex and a pretty wannabe actress named Cathy Cake (Jessica Harper) hanging on his arm.
-Harlene takes her payment in heroin and soon dies from an overdose in an upstairs bedroom.
-Rex finds the dead body, and everyone is terribly upset over this turn of events.
+Just then, pornographic film producer Big Mac appears.
+He has heroin packets in his pocket, an unlit cigar in his mouth, wads of money for Rex, and wannabe actress Cathy Cake hanging on his arm.
+Harlene takes her payment in heroin and dies from an overdose in an upstairs bedroom.
+Rex finds the dead body, and everyone is upset over this turn of events.
 Boy Wonder talks about continuing his film, but Rex refuses to perform with a dead woman.

-Big Mac offers Rex a part in a mainstream movie in order to convince Rex to help him bury the body and, while the two are away, Cathy and Boy Wonder develop a chemistry that eventually leads to another ironic high point in the film.
-Boy Wonder offers to film Cathy for insert shots of her nude body to double for the late Harlene.
-At first, Cathy refuses to undress, but when she does, she soon becomes aroused by Boy Wonder filming her.
-After a while, he makes love to her believing he has found something of a soulmate, but she is disappointed when she learns the camera was off.
-Boy Wonder's sexual experience with Cathy marked the end of his longstanding problem with impotence, which was evidently related to his emotional problems.
+Big Mac offers Rex a part in a mainstream movie to get his help in burying the body.
+While the two are away, Boy Wonder offers to film Cathy to insert shots of her nude body to double for Harlene.
+At first, Cathy refuses to undress, but after doing it, she becomes aroused by Boy Wonder filming her.
+She eventually has sex with him but is disappointed after learning the camera was off.
+Boy Wonder's sexual experience with Cathy marks the end of his longstanding problem with impotence.

-Boy Wonder quickly realizes that this romantic encounter was simply a ploy to get her into the film, and that she has used and directed him the way he used and directed her.
-Big Mac and Rex return to find both of them half naked.
-In a jealous rage, Big Mac ends his six-picture stag film contract with Boy Wonder, who by this time is completely drunk.
-Rex beats up Boy Wonder in retribution for hitting him earlier with the wine bottle by doing likewise.
+Boy Wonder, however, realizes that this romantic encounter was a ploy to get her into the film and that she has used and directed him the way he used and directed her.
+Big Mac and Rex return to find both of them half-naked.
+In a jealous rage, Big Mac ends his six-picture stag film contract with Boy Wonder, who by this time is entirely drunk.
+Rex beats up Boy Wonder and hits him with the bottle, as Boy Wonder did to him earlier.
 Big Mac takes the film reel that Boy Wonder used and leaves with Rex and Cathy.
-After Boy Wonder is left alone in his home, a man knocks at the door.
-This is Clark Gable, a then little-known actor who had been said to be intending to call on Boy Wonder about a film project.
-Boy Wonder will not answer the door, and after a short time the unseen man leaves.
-The end of the film finds Boy Wonder alone in his spacious living room, sitting in the same place where the film began; playing piano and singing, pondering what he'll eat for lunch.
+A man knocks at the door after Boy Wonder is left alone in his home.
+This is Clark Gable, a little-known actor who had been said to be intending to call on Boy Wonder about a film project.
+Boy Wonder will not answer the door, and Gable eventually leaves.
+Alone in his spacious living room, Boy Wonder plays piano and sings, pondering what he will eat for lunch.

-This last remark brings home the fact that, while a great deal has occurred in the course of the film, the movie was shot in real time.